Make Ahead French Toast Bake + Video

 This French toast bake is perfectly sweet and has the texture of bread pudding.
 Make this recipe the night before and bake it in the morning!

-Recipes like French Toast Bake
+Make Ahead French Toast Bake

 hours and hours to soak up all of that delicious flavor.

 It’s so good, you won’t even need to add maple syrup!
 This makes a great special occasion breakfast, but it’s just as good for a weekend brunch too.
+Try this Air Fryer French Toast for a quick and easy breakfast.

 Slow Cooker Overnight Breakfast Casserole is a savory alternative that saves you an extra step.
 Just toss all of the ingredients in the crock the night before and wake up to a delicious breakfast!